agastyapandey/GameOfThronesBattle/README.md

 /search?king=Robb Stark

-- return list of battles where 'attacker_king' or 'defender_king' was 'Ro bb Stark'
+return list of battles where 'attacker_king' or 'defender_king' was 'Robb Stark'

 Also works for multiple queries